|Nutrition Facts (per serving)|

 Looking for a fabulous drink to enjoy during your Game of Thrones binge watching?
 We would suggest the delightful Gillie Fix.
 Not only does it tie into one of the show's characters — Gilly played by Hannah Murray — but it also has a certain "fire and ice" aspect that is a ton of fun.

-The Gillie Fix is interesting because it brings a fantastic Scotch whisky into a slightly tropical drink.
-Typically, we would reserve something like this bottle of Glenfiddich for a Rob Roy or straight sipping, but it really does work in a fruity recipe with a little rum and brandy.
+The Gillie Fix is interesting because Glenfiddich brand ambassador, Allan Roth, brought a fantastic Scotch whisky into a slightly tropical drink.
+Typically, we would reserve something like the 14-Year-Old bottle of Glenfiddich for a Rob Roy or straight sipping, but it really does work in a fruity recipe with a little rum and brandy.

 When you're ready to bring scotch into your summer drink repertoire, you'll find few recipes that are as pleasing and surprising as this one.
 Give it a try, you have little to lose.

-- Garnish with a lemon wheel between the glass and ice.
+Garnish with a lemon wheel between the glass and ice.
+Serve and enjoy.

 More Tips for Making a Great Gillie Fix